 The African Wildlife Foundation helped establish the Tanzania Land Conservation Trust, which now owns Manyara Ranch.
-They have supported the project for over 10 years now.
+AWF has supported the Manyara Ranch Project for over 12 years.
 During this time, the area has bounced back from the edge.
-The ranch had been exploited for it''s resources and animals would run at the sight of any vehicle many miles away.
+The ranch had been exploited for its resources and animals would run at the sight of any vehicle many miles away.
 No longer!
-Animals are now almost unaffected by the human presence on foot or in a vehicle - testament to the success of AWF''s conservation efforts.
+Animals are now almost unaffected by the human presence on foot or in a vehicle - testament to the success of AWF's conservation efforts.
 And the numbers continue to increase.
-There is no reason why Manyara Ranch Conservancy should not in the future, match neighboring parks as a place in which to experience the true wonders of Tanzania''s wild areas - with the full support of the local population.
+There is no reason why Manyara Ranch Conservancy should not in the future, match neighboring parks as a place in which to experience the true wonders of Tanzania's wild areas - with the full support of the local population.